Stevens-JT/cycle-time-lstm/README.md

 While developed in an academic setting, the emphasis throughout is on **operational relevance and production realism**, not classroom optimization.

+## Relationship to the Accompanying Paper

+This repository is the reference implementation for the accompanying paper:

+> **Predicting Manufacturing Cycle Time with Spark-based ETL and Sequence Models**
+> Jonathan Stevens — M.S.
+Computer Science (Artificial Intelligence)

+The paper focuses on:
+- Problem formulation and gap analysis in manufacturing cycle time prediction
+- Methodological justification for sequence modeling and time-aware evaluation
+- Quantitative results, ablation studies, and explainability findings

+This repository focuses on:
+- Reproducible Spark-based ETL and leakage-safe dataset construction
+- Deployment-realistic training, validation, and inference pipelines
+- Artifact alignment between training and inference (models, scalers, features)
+- Practical explainability workflows using SHAP for model validation

+Together, the paper and this codebase present a complete, end-to-end view of how explainable sequence models can be applied to real manufacturing data under operational constraints.

 ## 🧠 Modeling Decisions & Tradeoffs

 ### Why next-cycle prediction?